Fiction. Based on a True Western Wall Touch.

 The Western Wall

-Today you want to visit Mary Magdalene’s church but en route you stumbled upon the Western Wall.
-Trailing behind you was a family pushing a stroller of a baby boy who had Rylie’s blue eyes and a cute smile.
-You think that this is the kind of baby you would have if Rylie and you somehow made it.
+Today you want to visit Mary Magdalene’s church but, en route, you stumbled upon the Western Wall.
+Trailing behind you was a family pushing a stroller with a baby boy who had Rylie’s blue eyes and a cute smile.
+You think that this is the kind of baby you would have if Rylie and you somehow made one.
 You know you are not imagining it.

-You were half way near touching the Western Wall when you realized that you were at the men’s section.
-You left to the women’s and washed your hands before you touched the hallowed wall.
+You were halfway to touching the Western Wall when you realized that you were at the men’s section.
+You left for the women’s, and washed your hands before you touched the hallowed wall.